alvarogharo/AIVA-barcode-recognition/README.md

 ## Run all the tests

-NOTE: Current code is only for mockup purposes, not all the tests will succeed, because there is no actual barcode recognizer implemented yet.
-Once the recognizer is implemented it will be mandatory for the algorithm to succeed for all the test suite.
+NOTE: All barcode images are not shown when running the tests.

 ### Make
  - Open terminal and run `make test`

 ### Nosetests
  - Open terminal and run `nosetests tests`